At least nine dead as Typhoon Lionrock pummels Japan

 Lionrock descended upon northeastern Japan just a week after Typhoons Mindulle and Kompasu pummeled Japan.

 The typhoon passed Japan overnight and turned to a low pressure system.
-Heavy rain produced by the system flooded areas of the northernmost island of Hokkaido, causing some evacuations and the collapse of river bank.
+Heavy rain produced by the system flooded areas of the northernmost island of Hokkaido, causing evacuations and riverbank collapses.

-Japanese state media NHK reported that one person was missing after a car was washed away in flood.
+The Sorachi River, near the town of Minami Furano broke its banks, cutting off access to the town.

+One man is missing after a car he was traveling in was taken by floodwaters.
+Two other people traveling in the car were able to escape to safety.

 Heavy rain fell in areas of northeast China ahead of the system's arrival on the mainland.